The Benefit of Company-Wide Knowledge Management in 2026

 Without a centralized knowledge management platform, employees may email or message subject matter experts (SMEs) for answers, waiting for a response that may benefit them.
 The information often gets buried in emails or chat threads, making it inaccessible to others with the same question.

 Employees can perform self-driven searches through company-wide knowledge management, accessing the information they need in real-time.
-Our data shows that the average Bloomfire user performs 103 keyword searches per year, 103 fewer disruptions for SMEs, and faster access to vital information.
+Our data show that the average Bloomfire user performs 103 keyword searches per year, resulting in 103 fewer disruptions for SMEs and faster access to vital information.

 Even with search queries, users frequently rely on advanced tools to refine their results.
 Our survey reveals that the top three search tools users most frequently leverage (apart from search queries) are: search filters (23%), search term highlights (21%), and changing the sort order (13%).